tripdog/persian-hugo/exampleSite/content/about/_index.md

 ---
 This is an experimental <a href="[https://gohugo.io/](https://gohugo.io/ "https://gohugo.io/")">HUGO</a> build.
 The design is derived on a theme by ThemeFisher called <a href="[https://themes.gohugo.io/themes/persian-hugo/](https://themes.gohugo.io/themes/persian-hugo/ "https://themes.gohugo.io/themes/persian-hugo/")">Persian.</a> I changed a few things and rebranded it as Ponder.

-Maintenance happens through a headless CMS by <a href="[https://forestry.io/](https://forestry.io/ "https://forestry.io/")">forestry.io.</a> All of the content pages are Markdown files and the code is hosted in my GitHub repo.
+Maintenance happens through a headless CMS by <a href="[https://forestry.io/](https://forestry.io/ "https://forestry.io/")">forestry.io.</a> All of the content pages are Markdown files and the code is hosted in my <a href="[https://github.com/tripdog/](https://github.com/tripdog/ "https://github.com/tripdog/")">GitHub</a> repo.
 When commits are made, a rebuild happens and the blog is refreshed via GitHub.

-All images are from Unsplash and the whole thing is deployed on Netlify.
+All images are from Unsplash and the whole thing is deployed on <a href="[https://www.netlify.com/](https://www.netlify.com/ "https://www.netlify.com/")">Netlify.</a>